pdehaye/McKenzie/README.md

-This is a description of the case
+This is a description by Paul-Olivier Dehaye of the case

 **Richard McKenzie** (Prof Emeritus Economics UC Irvine)